YashKeswani9/superstore-data-engineering/README.md

-# Walmart Data Engineering Pipeline
+# Superstore Data Engineering Pipeline

 A personal end-to-end data engineering project that builds a modern retail analytics pipeline using Apache Airflow, dbt, Databricks, and Docker.
 The goal of the project is to ingest retail transaction data, transform it into a curated analytics layer, and orchestrate the workflow in a clean, production-oriented structure.

-This project is designed to demonstrate practical data engineering skills: pipeline orchestration, modular transformation logic, incremental thinking, and layered warehouse modeling using an example Walmart-style sales dataset.
+This project is designed to demonstrate practical data engineering skills: pipeline orchestration, modular transformation logic, incremental thinking, and layered warehouse modeling using an example superstore-style sales dataset.

 ## Project Overview

-The repository models a retail data platform for Walmart-style operations, using a simplified but realistic dataset containing:
+The repository models a retail data platform for Superstore-style operations, using a simplified but realistic dataset containing:

 - customers
 - stores